 We use metal skewers, but if you are using wooden ones, soak them in water for 20–30 minutes first so they do not burn on the grill.

-If you do not have lamb tail fat, just give the liver a light brush of olive oil.
+If you cannot find lamb tail fat, just brush the liver lightly with olive oil instead.

-Right before cooking, sprinkle both sides with salt, cumin and pul biber.
+Now you are ready to grill the kebabs.
+Right before cooking, sprinkle both sides with salt, cumin, and pul biber.

-Place the liver skewers over hot charcoal and cook, turning them every now and then, until the liver is nicely browned outside but still soft inside.
-It should only take about 5 minutes, so keep an eye on it because overcooked liver can turn dry and chewy.
+Place the skewers over hot charcoal and cook, turning them every now and then, until the liver is nicely browned on the outside but still soft inside.
+This should only take about 5 minutes, so keep an eye on them because overcooked liver can quickly turn dry and chewy.

 No Need for Marinade!